remi/plug_canonical_host/README.md

 end
 ```

-Then run `mix do deps.get, deps.compile` inside your project's directory.
+Then run `mix do deps.get, deps.compile` inside your project’s directory.

 Usage
 -----